mscws/cws-caseworker-parent-portal/README.md

 [User Guide](https://github.com/mscws/cws-caseworker-parent-portal/wiki/Caseworker-Parent-Portal-Prototype-User-Guide)

-## Unisys - Mississippi Child Care Provider Search Prototype
+# Unisys - Mississippi Child Care Provider Search Prototype
+## Documentation
-# Brief Description of the Project
+### Brief Description of the Project

 The purpose of the Mississippi Child Care Provider Search project is to provide an online search tool for case workers and parents to easily locate child care providers throughout the state.
 In addition to our participation in the Case Worker Web Conference, the project team utilized the Unisys 'Interfaces' design framework for this prototype.
 At a high level, our design approach incorporated the following steps: